MicrosoftDocs/azure-docs/articles/logic-apps/connect-virtual-network-vnet-isolated-environment.md

 When you create an integration service environment (ISE), you select an Azure virtual network into where you *inject* your environment.
-You can *only* perform this injection when you create your ISE.
-Azure deploys a private instance of the Logic Apps service into your virtual network.
-This action results in an isolated environment where you can create and run your logic apps on dedicated resources.

-This relationship lets the Logic Apps service connect directly to resources in that virtual network and gives your environment access to those resources.

-When you create a logic app, you can select this environment as your app's location, which also gives your logic app direct access to the resources in your virtual network.

-This step gives your ISE access to resources in your virtual network, which then lets logic apps in that ISE connect directly to resources in your virtual network.
-For on-premises systems in a virtual network that's linked to an ISE, logic apps can directly access those systems by using any of these items:

 Before you can select an virtual network for injecting your environment, you must set up Role-Based Access Control (RBAC) permissions in your virtual network.
-To complete this task, you must assign specific roles to the Azure Logic Apps service.
+To set up permissions, assign these specific roles to the Azure Logic Apps service:

 1. In the [Azure portal](https://portal.azure.com),
 find and select your virtual network.